jfollet/gui_plot/README.md

 6.  numpy - arrays
 7.  abc - abstract method class
 8.  logging - handler for debugging
-9.  unittest - limited to
+9.  unittest - limited to classes and function outsie of main gui